joshmossas/event-source-plus/README.md

 -   Send custom headers
 -   Pass data as body or query params
 -   Runs in browsers, NodeJS, and workers
--   Automatic retry with hooks for customizing behavior
+-   Automatic retry with exponential backoff and hooks for customizing behavior
 -   ESM and CommonJS support

 ## Table of Contents